thothom/thothom.com/docs/overview/entities.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Schemas
+# Entities

-Schemas are the things use to describe your database structure.
+Entities are the things use to describe your database structure.

 They are made with `decorators`, and here is a list of all of they: